-We offer a Bar Mitzvah and Bat Mitzvah Twinning programme to enrich your child’s coming of age experience by memorialising a victim of the Holocaust who did not have the privilege of such a celebration.
+We offer a Bar Mitzvah and Bat Mitzvah Twinning programme to enrich your child’s celebration by helping to continue to tell the story of a victim of the Holocaust whose life was tragically cut short.

-Family members are encouraged to use the Page of Testimony to learn as much as they can about the history of the child who they are commemorating, their family and the community he/she came from as well as learning a little about the victim’s experience during the Holocaust.
-To facilitate this, we send a study guide together with the Page of Testimony and certificate.
+Family members are encouraged to use the Study Guide and Page of Testimony to learn as much as they can about the history of the Shoah and an insight into the life of the child with whom they are twinning, their family and the community they came from as well as learning about the victim’s experience during the Holocaust.

 Bar Mitzvah and Bat Mitzvah Tours at Yad Vashem